neez777/sapFluxR/README.md

 ## Overview

-**sapFluxR** is a comprehensive R package for importing, processing, and analyzing sap flow data from ICT SFM1x sensors.
+**sapFluxR** is a comprehensive R package for importing, processing, and analysing sap flow data from ICT SFM1x sensors.
 It provides robust tools for handling multiple data formats, automatic format detection, data validation, and calculating heat pulse velocities using various established methods.

 ## Key Features